White paper

 For one thing, the device produces 3D-images and thus delivers a coherent view of the concrete structure being inspected.
 The scanner offers a real-time 3D view of the subsurface, and the images are easy to read and immediately actionable.

 However, for scanner data to really become valuable it has to be easily accessible for various stakeholders in a coherent manner.
 The Elop ecosystem collects and stores 3D inspection data, produced on-site and presents it via a cloud platform.
-Now, different asset management stakeholders can work with the data in a standardized way, making collaboration much easier
+Different asset management stakeholders can then work with the data in a standardized way, making collaboration much easier.

-between inspectors operating the scanner and experts evaluating the 3D-images on their desktop remotely, as well as giving asset managers a vital tool to plan maintenance.
-Also, the Elop cloud platform enables asset owners to share data and collaborate easier as before with inspection companies, contractors, consultancy companies and certifying bodies.
+Also, the Elop cloud platform enables asset owners to share data and collaborate easier than before with inspection companies, contractors, consultancy companies and certifying bodies.

-On top of that, Elop is developing a Structural Health Monitoring system, which integrates a number of data sources related to the deterioration of concrete structures over time, for instance weather data, traffic data etc.
+On top of that, Elop is developing a Structural Health Monitoring system, which integrates a number of data sources related to the deterioration of concrete structures over time, for instance weather data and traffic data.

 Furthermore, looking at Elop from a sustainability perspective, developing technology to take optimal care of concrete structures makes perfect sense.
-Concrete is the most extensively used construction material worldwide, and the concrete production process accounts for 8% of the world’s CO2 emissions.
-Ageing structures combined with years of neglect and a lack of accurate insight into asset health creates not only serious safety and financial risk.
-The environment would also benefit from extending the lifetime of concrete structures.
-Please consider this: India alone has 25.000 bridges built out of concrete.
+Concrete is the most extensively used construction material worldwide, and the concrete production process accounts for 8% of the world's CO2 emissions.
+The environment benefits from extending the lifetime of concrete structures.

 Request demo